cksystemsgroup/unicorn/book/src/concept_1.md

 ecall
 ```

-Now this code should be evaluated partially, where we differentiate between _Concrete_ and _Symbolic values_.
+This code should be evaluated partially, where we differentiate between _Concrete_ and _Symbolic values_.
 Concrete values are of type unsigned 64-bit integer, whereas symbolic values only consist of a name (e.g. x0) for a SMT formula stored somewhere else.
 We will also use a _Uninitialized_ value to model memory cells, which have not been initialized yet.
 Now we need to model the state of the machine to be able execute instructions for it.